-N-acetylcysteine: No significant interference up to a N-acetylcysteine concentration of 2.76 mmol/L (450 mg/L).
+N-acetylcysteine: No significant interference from N-acetylcysteine up to a concentration of 2.76 mmol/L (450 mg/L).

 Acetaminophen intoxications are frequently treated with N-acetylcysteine.
 N-acetylcysteine at the therapeutic concentration when used as an antidote and the acetaminophen metabolite N-acetyl-p-benzoquinone imine (NAPQI) independently may cause falsely low HDL-cholesterol results.